VaibhavSinghDev/Different-Automations/README.md

 # Different-Automations
-This repository contains code to different automations like whatsapp web through selenium.
-Hope it helps!
+This repository contains code to different automations like whatsapp web through selenium etc. Hope it helps!